 Break this down into several smaller goals:

 “Growth is not a steady, forward, upward progression.
 It is instead a switchback trail: three steps forward, two back, one around the bushes and a few simply standing, before another forward leap”. – Dorothy Corkville Briggs

-What is your New Year’s Resolution?
+What are your goals for 2020?
 How do you plan on accomplishing it?
 I’d love to share a readers New Years Resolution Story and do a blog post on it!
 Feel free to email me your plan!

 Credits and references:

 Wellcoaches training manual.
-In addition to being a RD, I’m currently studying to become a certified coach by Wellcoaches.
+In addition to being a RD, I’m also a certified coach by Wellcoaches.
 Some of my ideas for this blog post came from the Wellcoaches training manual chapter on behavior change (author contributors: Margaret Moore, Gabrielle Highstein, Bob Tschannen-Moran, and Gloria Silverio)